Leibowk/StarChaser/README.md

-# **Welcome to StarChaser!!**
+# **Welcome to StarChaser!!!**

 StarChaser is an app aimed at helping those individuals seaking to enjoy a nice clear sky for stargazing!
-In it there are 4 main features.
+In it there are 5 main features.

 1. Map showing campsites overlayed with the light pollution.
 Also can zoom in, see different campsites at each level/popular campsites even if don't have great stargazing.
 Click campsite leads to 2day's report.